Fgazzelloni/Data_cleaning_project/README.md

 ## Coursera project Getting cleaning data JHU

-In this project data collected are assembled and manipulated to be used
+In this project data collected are assembled and manipulated to be used.

 Data are collected from the accelerometers from the Samsung Galaxy S smartphone.